How to Pay for College with Veteran Grants

 First of all remember that when it comes to finding a college grant for veterans, it is important to investigate veterans grants while still on active duty if possible, because in some cases there is a limit to how much time may pass between military discharge and starting college.

 Second of all, some of the college grants and scholarships are exclusively for veterans, some are exclusively active duty grants, and some of the college grants are available for both active duty military as well as veterans.
 In addition, it is important to remember that most grants and scholarships have application deadlines so advanced planning is important for these reasons as well.
 For active-duty U.S. military personnel, also look for more information from our military grants page to help you pay for college for you or your family members.
 We also have specific information relating to college grants for military spouses.

 While the information listed on this page should help U.S. veterans find a college grant, it is also worth investigating the details from our website regarding the Pell Grant to learn about how to pay for college with further sources of federal funding.
-The application process for 2013 college grants is already underway.
+The application process for 2014 college grants is nearly underway.